xformerfhs/MatrixTranspose/README.md

 One for the source file and one for the destination file.

 Each is a combo box that shows all encodings that can be handled by the program.
+There are 98 encodings known to the program.

-Here are the most important encodings:
+Here are the most important ones:

 | Name           | Meaning                                                                       |
 | :------------- | :---------------------------------------------------------------------------- |